HOPE Lab Members

 David Munguia Gomez

-Solomon Lister is a HOPE Lab manager, and holds a B.A. in Psychology & Minor in Philosophy from the University of Chicago.
+Solomon Lister is a former HOPE Lab manager, and holds a B.A. in Psychology & Minor in Philosophy from the University of Chicago.
 Solomon is broadly interested in judgment and decision making, cognitive biases and heuristics, and morality in the context of social cognition, with a specific focus on lying and deception.
-He also serves as lab manager for Dr. Jane Risen and assistant lab manager at Chicago Booth’s Center for Decision Research.
+Solomon currently works as a Practice & TMS Coordinator at Union Square Practice in New York City.

-Emma is excited to join the HOPE Lab team!
-After receiving her BA from Northwestern University, Emma obtained a Master’s degree in philosophy from the University of Wisconsin.
+Emma received her BA from Northwestern University and obtained a Master’s degree in philosophy from the University of Wisconsin.
 She then matriculated at a PhD program at the University of Pennsylvania.
-In addition to her involvement with the lab, Emma is a student in University of Chicago’s Medical Writing and Editing Program and also works at Northwestern’s Feinberg School of Medicine.
+In addition to her involvement with the lab, Emma was a student in University of Chicago’s Medical Writing and Editing Program and worked at Northwestern’s Feinberg School of Medicine.
 She comes from a diverse research background including molecular pharmacology, cognitive neuroscience, psychology, and philosophy.